 “And they shall turn away their ears from the truth, and shall be turned unto fables.”
 (2 Timothy 4:4)

 The progress and evolution of Christianity without Apostles and Prophets (beyond the 1st Century AD) moved west and joined up with the traditions of Greece and Rome.
-This convergence of cultures left pure Christianity almost unrecognizable from its original form, while the original blueprint managed to persist parallel with this progress in the text of the New Testament – hence, the much later Protestant Reformation.
-The post-New Testament progress, or convergence of Christianity with the European continent, resulted in new, but questionable traditions and biblical interpretations that are explored in more detail in ‘Day of Defense.’
+This convergence of cultures left pure Christianity almost unrecognizable from its original form, even though the original blueprint persisted in the text of the New Testament – hence, the much later Protestant Reformation that challenged the doctrines, interpretations, and traditions of the Catholic Church.
+Some of these challenges are explored in more detail in ‘Day of Defense.’

-While you consider the significance of non-canonical writings, in ‘Day of Defense’ I point to other writings from Early Christian writers like Justin Martyr, Origen, Clement, and others shed light on doctrines that parallel what Joseph Smith restored in the Church of Jesus Christ of Latter-day Saints.
-Understanding what these men wrote in contrast to the progress and development that led to the rise of Catholicism are key.
+While you consider the significance of non-canonical writings, in my book ‘Day of Defense’ I point to other writings from Early Christian writers like Justin Martyr, Origen, Clement, and others shed light on doctrines that parallel what Joseph Smith restored in the Church of Jesus Christ of Latter-day Saints.

 -Comparing the Gospel of Mark with the non-canonical Gospel of Thomas